gmadridsports/app-natacion/README.md

 On the other hand this gives us the chance of fully testing the app, without having to mock anything.

+#### Test users
+The need: we want to execute tests with a real backend and users representing the use-case scenario we need (membership level etc).

+The problem:
+- user and password would be hardcoded in the artifacts running on external devices (firebase etc), which is not a good practice.
+Even worse test artifact could be published publicly;
+- we don't want to generate users while compiling the test artifacts: we should generate the artifacts each time we want to run them otherwise.
+We want them re-runnable/reusable (more about it [ test on CI](#tests-on-ci)).
+-
+The solution:
+- A `TestUserBuilder` called by patrol's test interacts with the supabase's backend to create/delete users when needed.
+This is done at runtime, so the credentials are not hardcoded in the artifacts;
+- Supabase test env is set up with a RPC function that `TestUserBuilder` can call along with a specific user/pass used only to generate users. no more actions are allowed for the user;
+- When compiling the test artifacts, the only one user/pass credentials compiled are the ones used to call the testing users' generation.
+Not fully safe, but relatively;
+- Users are created with a uuid as a username: collision is highly improbable.

+The user testing framework needed on the supabase's testing environment can be manually set up by using [this sql script](./dev/tests/env/test-framework.sql).

 #### Tests on local
 Check if the `assets/.test.env` contains the correct values for you: backend url, supabase project id, test accounts path etc.